MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab3_Create_site.md

 10. After your site is created, open the it (If not already taken there.)

-> [!NOTE:]
+**Note:**
-> Sometimes when your site loads for the first time, you might see a Liquid object not found message.
+Sometimes when your site loads for the first time, you might see a Liquid object not found message.
 If this happens, Refresh (F5) the browser window to reload the site.
 The site should appear.

 ## Task 2: Modify the contents of your site